-Originally called "Dormitory 5" when it was built in 1962, Thayer Hall houses approximately 100 freshman students on single-sex floors.
-Sometimes home to Widener's Honors Program, the co-ed building also features air-conditioning and coin-operated laundry facilities on the first and third floors.
-A vending area is located near the community lounge on the main level.
+Thayer Hall is part of the first-year quad area and was built in 1962.
+The building houses approximately 100 first-year students on single-sex floors.
+Sometimes home to Widener's Honors Program, the co-ed building also features air-conditioning, lounge spaces, laundry facilities and a vending area.

-Thayer Hall's double-rooms come with two single beds, two desks, two chairs, two dressers, and one armoire.
-In addition to wireless internet, rooms are equipped with two Ethernet ports, two phone jacks and one cable output.
+Thayer Hall's double-rooms come with two single beds, two desks, two chairs, one dresser, and two armoires.
+In addition to wireless internet, rooms are equipped with two Ethernet ports and one cable output.

 - Approximate room dimensions are 11'10" x 12'3"